Liu Shan Bang: Death

 However, only a day later, Liu had discovered that the White Rajah was still alive.
 In retaliation, Brooke enlisted the help of his Malay supporters, while his nephew Charles Brooke sailed from Lingga with a force of Iban soldiers.
 On 23 February Charles led a force of Ibans to join up with the local Bidayuh tribes in pursuit of Liu and his rebels.

 The following day, while on the way back to Bau, Liu and his rebels were under attack by the Rajah's Iban forces.
 Liu managed to regroup at Jugan in Siniawan, but was heavily outnumbered.
 There Liu was shot dead and his rebels were killed.

 Charles' Iban forces pursued the remaining rebels to Bau, where they slaughtered the 3,000 villagers including women, children and old folks in a massacre and left their bodies to rot.

 Legacy

 A stone was placed to mark his grave, and a small temple erected by it, although the reason was kept secret for over a century.
-Liu was elevated by the community to a deity named “Shin”.
+Liu was elevated by the community to a deity named "Shin".
+The temple at Liu Shan Bang's grave site is named the Sien Teck Temple (善德庙 (Shàndé Miào)) and is located at Lorong 2 Jalan Jungan in Siniawan Town, Bau_District.

-On 27 July 1993, Liu Shanbang was included in the 'freedom fighters, liberators, and martyrs' unveiled on the new Heroes' Monument in the Sarawak Museum Garden.
+On 27 July 1993, Liu Shan Bang was included in the 'freedom fighters, liberators, and martyrs' unveiled on the new Heroes' Monument in the Sarawak Museum Garden.

+In 2015, Guat Peng Ngoi, Assistant Professor at the Division of Chinese, School of Humanities and Social Sciences of Nanyang Technological University, Singapore, stated that Liu Shan Bang images were constructed by people's memories and folklore, which often contradicts colonial narratives.
+These make Liu Shan Bang a fictional character.